jimburton/CI646-LC/README.md

 Given that λC is so simple, this has always struck me as pretty incredible!
 A programming language built up from first principles in this way is called a *Church encoding*.
-Our two ways of reducing expressions represent computation ("running" the program) and a term that can’t be reduced any more is the result of the program.
-(An expression that can’t be reduced any more is said to be in normal form.)
+Our two ways of reducing expressions represent computation ("running" the "program") and a term that can’t be reduced any more is the "result" of the "program".
+(An expression that can’t be reduced any more is said to be in *normal form*.)

 The idea is to express the *behaviour* of PL constructs, such as numbers or conditional statements etc, in the *structure* of λ-terms.